-- 1. Position your mobility device as close as possible to your seat.
-This might have to be done by an attendant. - 2.
-Align casters parallel to drive wheels to improve stability during transfer. - 3.
-Always switch your mobility device off. - 4.
-Always engage both motor locks/clutches and free wheel hubs (if fitted) to prevent wheels from moving. - 5.
+- Before attempting transfers, consult a healthcare professional to determine proper transfer techniques for the user and type of wheelchair. - Follow the instructions below. - If you do not have sufficient muscle strength, you should ask other persons for help.
+Use a sliding board, if possible. - Align castors parallel to drive wheels to improve stability during transfer. - 3.
+Always switch your mobility device off. - Always engage both motor locks/clutches and free wheel hubs (if fitted) to prevent wheels from moving. - 5.
 Depending on armrest type of your mobility device, detach armrest or swivel it up. - 6.
-Now slide into mobility device.
+Now slide in or out of your mobility device.